DEFRA/epr-backend/docs/architecture/decisions/0022-translation-process-for-english-welsh-strings.md

 ### Export Process

-A script will generate an export file (Excel by default, JSON if required) containing all untranslated or updated strings.
+A script will generate an export file (Excel) containing all untranslated strings.

 The export script will: